tmobile/pacbot/installer/README.md

 3. Create settings/local.py file by copying from settings/default.local.py

-4. Update settings/local.py file with the required values - Mandaory Changes
+4. Update settings/local.py and settings/common.py file with the required values - Mandaory Changes
 ```
    VPC ID
    VPC CIDR
    SUBNET IDS (2 Subnets are required.
-The second subnet is just for Redshit HA.
+The second subnet is just for Redshift HA.
 Both the subnets should not be in the same AZ.)
 ```

 5. Run the installer.
 (Go grab a coffee now :), it would take a while to provision the AWS resources)